Haile2003/Haile2003/README.md

 - 👋 Hi, I’m @Haile2003
 - 👀 I’m interested in Coding
 - 🌱 I’m currently learning C++
-- 💞️ I’m looking to collaborate on future project
+- 💞️ I’m looking to collaborate on futuristic project
 - 📫 How to reach me?
 By mail : jevonirmanto@yahoo.com

 <!---